Create Linux and Windows virtual machines (VMs) in seconds and reduce costs.

 Connect with certified partners and choose from thousands of apps and VM images on:

-Learn about core VMs, cloud-native computing, and security capabilities in this infobrief by International Data Corporation (IDC).
+Learn about core VMs, cloud-native computing, and security capabilities in this infobrief by International Data Company (IDC).

 Azure Virtual Machines updates, blogs, and announcements